SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Default Memberwise Initializers for Structure Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default memberwise initializer for a structure type is considered “private”
+The default memberwise initializer for a structure type is considered private
 if any of the structure's stored properties are private.
-Otherwise, the initializer has an access level of “internal”.
+Otherwise, the initializer has an access level of internal.

 As with the default initializer above,
 if you want a public structure type to be initializable with a memberwise initializer